 |Selected Topics in Fire and Emergency Services|

 |Fire Department Organizational Theory and Behavior|

-Placement in FIRE A295 requires departmental approval and will require various documentation which may include background checks, proof of immunizations, release forms, proof of insurance and others as dictated by individual sites.
+Placement in FIRE A295 requires department approval and will require various forms of documentation, which may include background checks, proof of immunizations, release forms, proof of insurance and others as dictated by individual sites.

-Advisor-approved electives will have a fire/emergency services relevance or will be preparatory classes for other healthcare-related fields of study (e.g. paramedic, nursing, PA, etc.).
+Advisor-approved electives will have a fire/emergency services relevance or will be preparatory classes for other healthcare-related fields of study (e.g. paramedic, nursing, physician assistant, etc.).